Unsecured credit cards for students already having CIBIL score

 Skylar

-KF Mentor
+KF Master

 credit utilisation since I thought it had been calculated before or on the billing date so I just reduced my bill to less than 30% credit utilisation now this was on a Feb cycle, so at month's end it was more than 30% for more precisely it was 30% close to this. then I saw this on March and analysed it then got to know now. but also calculated that the upcoming credit score is also going to go down since it was around 44% utilised.
 So this month's end which was yesterday I made it to 10% so to recover the credit score on May. long story short